xind14/reading-notes/code-301/Class06.md

 ## Answer

-Statement on why this topic matter as it relates to what I'm studying in this module:
+**Statement on why this topic matters as it relates to what I'm studying in this module:**

 Using APIs is crucial in modern coding because they provide a standardized and efficient way for different software systems to communicate, allowing developers to access and share data seamlessly across the web.

-### What Google Learned From Its Quest to Build the Perfect Team
+#### What Google Learned From Its Quest to Build the Perfect Team

-1. To what extent did psychological safety impact your previous work experience?
+1. **To what extent did psychological safety impact your previous work experience?**

    - In my previous job, I ensured people in my team had equal participation by holding round table meetings and a reminder at the beginning that they can say whatever they want.
 However, how our team functioned within the overall company was not great because the people in charge of use did not provide a psychologically safe environment.
 Our productivity was low because we all agreed the job was just a paycheck because the bosses wouldn't listen to our concerns.
 We did bond over how the bosses were treating us so that opened up to more emotional conversations which made work not feel like work sometimes.

-2. How does this article inform your approach to working with others moving forward?
+2. **How does this article inform your approach to working with others moving forward?**
    - I will ensure the following three things happen because it will contribute to a psychologically safe team.
      - `Equal Participation`: every member has an opportunity to speak and be heard.
 Conversational turn-taking ensures that all voices are valued and respected.
      - `Average Social Sensitivity`: teams with high social sensitivity can intuitively understand and respond to their colleagues' emotions, fostering empathy and trust within the team.
      - `Shared Norms and Emotional Conversations`: teams with established norms for open communication and emotional conversations create an environment where members feel safe to express their thoughts, concerns, and feelings without fear of judgment.

-### How I explained REST to my brother
+#### How I explained REST to my brother

-1. Who is Roy Fielding?
+1. **Who is Roy Fielding?**
    - Wrote the first web servers, that sent documents across the internet… and then he did a ton of research explaining why the web works the way it does.
 His name is on the specification for the HTTP protocol that is used to get pages from servers to your browser.

-2. Why don’t the techniques that we use in this class work well when we need to be able to talk to all of the machines in the world?
+2. **Why don’t the techniques that we use in this class work well when we need to be able to talk to all of the machines in the world?**
-   - The in class focus is typically on smaller, localized communication, whereas the web needed a universal approach to enable communication with any machine worldwide.
+   - The in-class focus is typically on smaller, localized communication, whereas the web needed a universal approach to enable communication with any machine worldwide.

-3. What is the HTTP protocol that Fielding and his friends created?
+3. **What is the HTTP protocol that Fielding and his friends created?**
    - It's the foundation for communication on the World Wide Web.
 It defines how messages are formatted and transmitted, and how web servers and browsers should respond to various commands.

-4. What does a GET do?
+4. **What does a GET do?**
    - A request method used by the browser to retrieve information from a specified URL.
 It is the primary method browsers use to obtain web pages and resources.

-5. What does a POST do?
+5. **What does a POST do?**
    - A request method used to submit data to be processed to a specified resource.
 It is commonly used when uploading a file, submitting a form, or making changes to a database.
-If one system needs to add something to another system
+If one system needs to add something to another system.

-6. What does PUT do?
+6. **What does PUT do?**
    - A request method used to update a resource or create a new resource if it does not exist at a specified URL.
 It is often used to replace or create a resource.
 If a system wants to replace something in another system.

-7. What does PATCH do?
+7. **What does PATCH do?**
    - A request method used to apply partial modifications to a resource.
 It is used when you want to apply changes to a resource without modifying the entire resource.

 #### Summary of Conversation